backengineering/msrexec/README.md

 <img src="https://imgur.com/OVC3LGH.png"/>

+### SFMASK - If a bit in this is set, the corresponding bit in rFLAGS is cleared.

+On Win10 this MSR is set to `0x4700` or `0100 0111 0000 0000`, as you can see bit 18 is not set, which means the AC flag is not cleared when syscall is execute.
+This means you can disable SMAP from usermode... credits to [@drew](https://twitter.com/drewbervisor) for pointing this out.
+I think Microsoft is unaware that you can set AC from usermode.

 # Credit - Special Thanks

 * [@drew](https://twitter.com/drewbervisor) - pointing out AC bit in RFLAGS can be set in usermode.
 I originally assumed since the `STAC` instruction could not be executed in usermode that `POPFQ` would throw an exception if AC bit was high and CPL was greater then zero.
 Without this key information the project would have been a complete mess.
 Thank you!